 Degree: MS in Risk Control and Safety Management

 12. University of New Hampshire

-The University of New Hampshire offers an online MS in Cybersecurity Policy and Risk Management (CPRM) that is considered one of New England’s best risk management masters programs.
-The University of New Hampshire’s graduate degree program in risk management can be completed in about one year, with 30 semester units required by the graduate degree criteria.
-Students graduate to find rewarding careers as a cyber risk manager, a strategy planner, a security architect, and risk analyst, among others.
+The University of New Hampshire offers an online MS in Cybersecurity Policy and Risk Management (CPRM) that is considered one of New England’s best risk management master’s programs.
+The University of New Hampshire’s graduate degree program in risk management can be completed in about one year, with 30-semester units required by the graduate degree criteria.
+Students graduate to find rewarding careers as cyber risk managers, strategy planners, security architects, and also risk analysts.

 Degree: MS in Cybersecurity Policy and Risk Management